classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 ## Cancelled Booking

-When a booking is canceled, the commission of that canceled booking get excluded automatically and won't be sum-up in the Organizer earnings.
+When a booking is canceled, its commission is automatically excluded and will not be included in Organizer earnings.

 ---

-> {primary} Make sure you turn the booking `status` to `Disabled` after making a refund.
+> {primary} Always set the booking `status` to `Disabled` after processing a refund.

 ---